miktam/sizeof/README.md

 ### Coding standards

-Project follows [JavaScript Standard Style](https://standardjs.com/) as a JavaScript style guide.
+The project follows [JavaScript Standard Style](https://standardjs.com/) as a JavaScript style guide.
-Code coverage reports done using Codecov.io.
+Code coverage reports are done using Codecov.io.

-Code is written with the assumptions, that any code added, which is not tested properly, is already or will be buggy.
+Code is written with the assumptions that any code added, which is not tested properly, is already or will be buggy.
 Hence test coverage, with the BDD style unit tests, stating the intent, and expected behaviour, is a must.

 ### Get size of a JavaScript object in Bytes - version 1.x